Code-Institute-Submissions/angharadcaswell-surf_volunteer_app_AugResub/README.md

 3. Using the admin log in, add a session to the dashboard.
 4. Update your use bio.

+## 6.2 Bugs:

+1. During testing, a user noticed that the profile name on the profile section on the dashboard isn't showing.
+This has been added as a future feature.

 ## 6.3 Code Validation
 - Used [PEP8 Python Validator](http://pep8online.com/) to check all Python content files.
 Each file recieved "All Right".